MoncefMak/django_auth/README.md

 - JWT token-based authentication
 - User registration with automatic profile creation as customer
 - Three user types: super-admin, stuff, and customer
-- Super-admin can create Stuffs and sumer-admin users
+- Super-admin can create Stuffs and spmer-admin users
 - API endpoints for user registration and profile management

 ## Installation